Connecting the world and beyond

 Project Resilience Pink-Mauve.png aianddatacommonsbow-01.png

-Project Resilience was initiated under the Global Initiative on AI and Data Commons to build a public AI utility where a global community of innovators and thought leaders can enhance and utilize a collection of data and AI approaches to help with better preparedness, intervention, and response to environmental, health, information, or economic threats to our communities, and contribute the general efforts towards meeting the Sustainable Development Goals (SDGs).
+Project Resilience was initiated under the Global Initiative on AI and Data Commons to build a public AI utility where a global community of innovators and thought leaders could enhance and utilize a collection of data and AI approaches to help with better preparedness, intervention, and response to environmental, health, information, or economic threats to our communities, and contribute the general efforts towards meeting the Sustainable Development Goals (SDGs).

-The initial framework will focus on climate and energy-related SDG targets, such as Target 13.2 “integrate climate change measures into national policies, strategies and planning” (under Goal 13, Climate Action), Target 7.2 “increase substantially the share of renewable energy in the global energy mix” (under Goal 7, Affordable and Clean Energy).
-The specific climate-focused use case will be announced in the coming months.
+Project Resilience begun with predictive methods to help with health interventions to help contain COVID-19 threats, and extended this to a framework for building an AI utility to address other areas.
+The initial framework focused on climate and energy-related SDG targets, such as Target 13.2 “integrate climate change measures into national policies, strategies and planning” (under Goal 13, Climate Action), Target 7.2 “increase substantially the share of renewable energy in the global energy mix” (under Goal 7, Affordable and Clean Energy).

 1. Minimum Viable Product (MVP) Working Group

-This Working Group is composed of subject matter experts in machine learning modeling, UX development, Architecture and DevOps who are working towards the goal of creating an MVP for the machine learning ensemble model and supporting architecture for one of the SDG topics.
+This Working Group was composed of subject matter experts in machine learning modeling, UX development, Architecture and DevOps who are working towards the goal of creating an MVP for the machine learning ensemble model and supporting architecture for one of the SDG topics.

-The working group has developed a first application on land-use optimization, read more from the arXiv paper "Discovering effective policies for land-use planning".
+The working group developed a first application on land-use optimization, read more from the arXiv paper "Discovering effective policies for land-use planning".
 The paper won the "Best Pathway to Impact" Award at the NeurIPS 2023 Workshop on Tackling Climate Change with Machine Learning; see the pre-recorded talk, slides, poster, and a short version of the paper at the workshop site, and try out the interactive demo of the system.

 MVP Demo Land Use Optimization demo, AI for Good Global Summit Workshop, 5 July 2023